ClimAppConsortium/ClimApp/README.md

 ## Documentation
-Documentation of the app can be found in the [ClimApp Wiki](https://github.com/frksteenhoff/ClimApp/wiki).
+Documentation of the app can be found in the [ClimApp Wiki](https://github.com/ClimAppConsortium/ClimApp/wiki).

-Copyright @frksteenhoff
+Copyright @ClimAppConsortium